• Skip to primary navigation

 We’re working on it, but with several people having ADHD, family prayer is a tough thing here.
 One thing we want to do is pray the Stations of the Cross at our parish.

 Another way we live Lent is by changing our daily homeschool prayer.
-We usually say a prayer by St. Thomas Aquinas, but I plan to switch to the Anima Christi for Lent.
+We usually say a prayer by St. Thomas Aquinas, but we switch to the Anima Christi for Lent.
 I’ve always loved this prayer:

 Soul of Christ, sanctify me.